jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Protocols/Protocol for Algae Culturing.md

 	- Concentration, aka viable cells per mL = (avg # of cells per square * dilution factor * 10^4)
 	- To find avg # of cells per square = (total # of viable cells / # of squares used)
 	- For us, dilution factor will always be 1
+- Best concentration of algae to feed oysters:
+	- 10^6 cells/mL is the best density of algae to feed the oysters, this is when the algae is in late log phase or early stationary phase

 Materials for making saltwater:
 - Empty instant ocean buckets